openshift/request-header-saml-service-provider/README.md

 This Docker image is used for SAML authentication.

 # OpenShift Instructions #
-Secrets cannot have key names with 'underscore' present so we rename some of the files.
+Secrets cannot have key names with an 'underscore' in them, so when creating a secret using a directory of files we need to rename the files accordingly.

 Create the secret for the httpd saml configuration files (saml-sp.cert, saml-sp.key, saml-sp.xml, sp-idp-metadata.xml)
 ```sh